 More Postgraduate / Research Degree Prizes

-The 2020 application period is open from the 9 February 2020 to the 9 March 2020.
+The 2023 application period is now open and will close at 5:00pm Friday 9th June 2023.
 To apply, complete the Postgraduate Prizes Application Form (PDF 323KB).

 Andrew Inglis Clark has been described as the 'true architect of the Australian Constitution'.
 He was a distinguished lawyer, the Attorney-General of Tasmania, a parliamentarian, a member of the various conventions which created the federal constitution and the Vice-Chancellor of the University of Tasmania.